 You need to do the following:

-Wear shoes which have soft soles, or alternatively, you can insert silicone heels or silicone soles.
+2. Wear shoes that have soft soles, or alternatively, you can insert silicone heels or silicone soles.

-Do X-ray of both heels - lateral view and upload it for me to see.
+5. Do an X-ray of both heels - lateral view and upload it for me to see.

-This professional advice provided by me stands subject to the actual examination of the report/ image and is based entirely on the inputs provided to me.
+This professional advice I provided stands subject to the actual examination of the report/ image and is based entirely on my inputs.
 It should be correlated with clinical findings.

 Was this answer helpful?|

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!

 .. mentioned pain in your heel region.
 Also you have stated that you are diabetic, hypertensive and overweight.
 There are actually many causes of pain in the heel region, so it can be due to plantar fasciitis which is very common in your age gro...
 Read fullI am suffering from heel pain since a few days.
 What should I do?

 .. whether you got any trauma on your heel or anyone hurt you physically before the appearance of pain.
 Please mention the food taken by you before the appearance of pain.
 If there is no trauma on your heel, you can have gouty arthritis.
 It is a kind...
 Read fullCan you suggest physiotherapy treatment for plantar fasciitis and knee pain?